-Created by British designer Es Devlin, the performance comprised three alternately revolving floor sections lined with seating from which guests could gaze upon the creative projection overhead.
+Created by British designer Es Devlin, the performance comprised three revolving floor sections lined with seating from which guests could gaze upon the creative projection overhead.

 We first fabricated the base structure, a spider frame made using box section steel and fitted with plates to accommodate the wheels of the revolves.
-We fabricated the three revolves, each frame fitted with 4 nylon guide wheels.

 Having completed the structure, we worked closely with the client and the creative teams on site to finalise the set, map the creative projection, and test the automation.